nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding persons by tags assigned to them: `findtc`

-Finds persons whose phone number contain any of the given keywords.
+Finds persons whose tags matches any of the given keywords.

 ![find tag](images/findCommand.png)